Violett Beane

 Violett Beane (born May 18, 1996) is an American actress.
 She played Jesse Wells/Jesse Quick in The CW's The Flash, as well as Markie Cameron in the 2018 horror film Truth or Dare.
 From 2018 to 2020, she starred as Cara Bloom in the CBS television series God Friended Me.
+She has since starred as Imogene Scott in the Hulu mystery series Death and Other Details (2024) and as Evan Shepherd in the Prime Video crime series Countdown (2025).

 Early life

-Beane was born in St. Petersburg, Florida.
+Beane was born May 18, 1996, in St. Petersburg, Florida.
 At ten years old, she moved to Austin, Texas, where she grew up and which she considers her hometown.
 After moving to Austin, Beane fell in love with performing and studied drama throughout middle and high school.
-Though Beane always felt like she was meant to perform, it was not until her senior year of high school that she focused on acting professionally, and found an agent in Austin.
+She completed her schooling at McCallum High School in Austin, Texas.
+Though Beane always felt like she was meant to perform, it was not until her senior year of high school that she focused on acting professionally and found an agent in Austin.

-Beane was raised by her parents as a Quaker as she mentioned in an interview on ONTVtoday: "I was raised Quaker, and I went to meetings every Sunday for most of my childhood".
+Beane was raised by her parents as a Quaker as she mentioned in an interview on ONTVtoday: "I was raised Quaker, and I went to meetings every Sunday for most of my childhood."